Post by Chainsawya Naito Es TRANQUILO! on Apr 23, 2019 19:32:49 GMT -5

 Living in the DC area, I'm a Blue Jays fan (baseball), Sharks fan (hockey), Raptors fan (basketball), Panthers fan (football), and Gators fan (college sports).
 Never lived in those areas, I just chose those teams early on in my life and stuck to them.

 Post by Magic knows Black Lives Matter on Apr 30, 2019 12:44:09 GMT -5

 I've always liked the Indianapolis Colts.
 I liked their colors when I played the games so I latched onto them.

 No pictures, no gimmicks

-Magic's list of people he's f***ing with rn: John Cena (Da God) Rey Mysterio (Living Legend) Handsome Rusev (Strap him up, WWE) R-Truth (He saves every segment he's in) Andrade Almas (Still too nice) Hiroshi Tanahashi (Da God of NJPW) Mustafa Ali (Last of a Dying Babyface Breed) Pete Dunne (#Heel)
+Magic's list of people he's f***ing with rn: John Cena (Da God) Rey Mysterio (Living Legend) Handsome Rusev (New Japan, strap him up) R-Truth (He saves every segment he's in) Andrade Almas (Still too nice) Hiroshi Tanahashi (Da God of NJPW) Mustafa Ali (Last of a Dying Babyface Breed) Matt Riddle: #bro

 It's not like the majority of the players are actually from the city they play in anyway.
 Back in the '70s, my dad's friends used to give him crap for being a Steelers fan instead of a Cowboys fan, and he'd remind them that Pittsburgh had more players who were actually from Texas than Dallas did at the time.